-Students will learn the essential skills of legal research, writing and analysis in this course.
-They will learn to use the traditional book-based methods of legal research as well as electronic research systems such as Westlaw and/or LexisNexis.
+This course will focus on the essential skills of legal research, writing, and analysis.
+Students will learn to use the traditional book-based methods of legal research as well as electronic research systems such as Westlaw and/or LexisNexis.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Upon successful completion of the course the student will be able to: